What is next of kin and how do courts determine it?

 Most often, unless there is some kind of conflict, the judge will choose the “next of kin” to be the administrator of the estate.

-While in some situations, next of kin means the closest blood relative—typically children—in intestate succession laws, it could also include family members who are legally related to your loved one, like a spouse.
+While in some situations next of kin means the closest blood relative—typically children—in intestate succession laws, it can also include family members legally related to your loved one, such as a spouse.
 In fact, in most states, these laws dictate that a surviving spouse inherits everything, even if there are children from that marriage.

-Similarly, under the governance of intestate succession laws, an administrator of the estate is determined by the court based on a priority list set out by the state’s legislation.
+Similarly, under intestate succession laws, an administrator of the estate is appointed by the court in accordance with a priority list set out in the state’s legislation.

 Every state has its own priority list, but they don’t vary too much.
 Whether or not the term “next of kin” is used, the first person on that priority list is usually the surviving spouse, and the next priority usually goes to the children.